wordsmith-brady/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :

+-possibly add another form for ordering ahead